 By now we all have heard about the coronavirus or COVID-19 and how it's effecting the entire world.
-The purpose of this page is to share some life-saving information and best practices, with respect to your medical health.
+This page shares some life-saving information and best practices, with respect to your medical health.
+Blessed Advocacy is also a Contact Tracing for COVID-19 certified business.
+Contact tracing is the key to prevent the spread of the virus to keep you, your family, and your community safe.

 Here are some best practices and ideas, that might be helpful as you and your family go through the corona pandemic.